Wouterbeets/fizzbuzz/README.md

 The code is relativly clean
 It needs more testing and documentation
 But this is as far as i could go with a fulltime job and 2 kids in the short timespan given.
-I've coded this in round 4 hours.
+I've coded this in around 4 hours.

 I hope it's what you are after, I can comment on every design decision.
 I'm happy to discuss the implementation details and scaling challenges.